MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/warehouse-how-to-move-items-ad-hoc-in-basic-warehousing.md

     > [!NOTE]
     >  Quantity must be available in the From Bin code.

-8. When you are ready to process the internal movement, choose the **Create Stock Movement** action.
+8. When you are ready to process the internal movement, choose the **Create Inventory Movement** action.

     > [!NOTE]
-    >  When you have created the stock movement, the internal movement lines are deleted.
+    >  When you have created the inventory movement, the internal movement lines are deleted.

-    You perform the remainder of the ad hoc movement on the **Stock Movement** page in the same way as you would for a movement based on source documents.
+    You perform the remainder of the ad hoc movement on the **Inventory Movement** page in the same way as you would for a movement based on source documents.
 For more information, see for example [Move Components to an Operation Area in Basic Warehouse Configurations](warehouse-how-to-move-components-to-an-operation-area-in-basic-warehousing.md)

 ## <a name="to-move-items-with-the-item-reclassification-journal"></a>To move items with the item reclassification journal
 In stead of using warehouse movement documents, you can record the moving of items by reclassifying their bin codes.
-For more information, see [Count, Adjust, and Reclassify Stock Using Journals](inventory-how-count-adjust-reclassify.md).
+For more information, see [Count, Adjust, and Reclassify Inventory Using Journals](inventory-how-count-adjust-reclassify.md).
 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Item Reclass.
 Journal**, and then choose the related link.
 2. On each journal line, define the bins from which and to which you want to move items by filling in the **Bin Code** and the **New Bin Code** fields.